Architecture of Westminster Abbey

 Several architects worked on the Abbey.
 Mason Henry Yevele started rebuilding the Norman-style nave in the late 1300s and construction continued for about 150 years!
 Yevele followed the Gothic style of architecture; it was him who added flying buttresses, which allowed the ceiling to be raised to 31 metres.
 Additionally, English Baroque architect Nicholas Hawksmoor and fellow architect John James added the western towers in around 1745.
 The high altar was remodelled by Gothic revival architect Sir George Gilbert Scott in 1867.

-The beautiful stained glass in the west window dates from 1735 and was probably designed by Sir James Thornhill and painted by William Price.
+This beautiful stained glass in the west window dates from 1735 and was probably designed by Sir James Thornhill and painted by William Price.

 Even the pavement outside the Abbey has special significance: the intricate Cosmati Pavement was a 13th-century addition, hidden from public view until a recent renovation project.